leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 ## Operating on Syntax
-As explained above we will not go into detail in this chapter on how to teach Lean about the meaning you want to give your syntax, we will however take a look at how to write functions that operate on it.
-Like all things in Lean syntax is represented by an inductive type we can operate on, `Lean.Syntax`.
-It does contain quite some information but most of what we are interested we can condense this to the following, simplified view:
+As explained above we will not go into detail in this chapter on how to teach Lean about the meaning you want to give your syntax.
+We will however take a look at how to write functions that operate on it.
+Like all things in Lean, syntax is represented by the inductive type `Lean.Syntax`, on which we can operate.
+It does contain quite some information, but most of what we are interested in, we can condense in the following simplified view:

 ```lean
 namespace Playground2